Dhruvaraju/RestService_Testing_SoapUI/soap_tests/README_SOAP.md

 ### Properties project level, Test Suite Level, Test Case Level getting and setting them.
 - Project Level
     - Click on project >> Bottom left side we will be able to see properties, beside it custom properties will be available
-    - We can add a variable and assign it a value by clciking '+'
+    - We can add a variable and assign it a value by clicking '+'
     - To access project level variables ${#Project#Variablename}
     ``` ${#Project#adminUser} will fetch Dexter in attached project ```
 - Test Suite Level